dgray001/gray_online/PLANS.md

 v0.2: launch game
- a: socket message to rename room
- b: socket messages for join/leave/?? instead of api
- c: socket message for creating a room instead of api
  d: see players in room
  e: host can kick players in room
  f: host can reassign host